 - In medium bowl place oats, brown sugar, cinnamon, and butter.
 Cut together with a long tined fork until well blended and crumbly.
 Sprinkle over top of pears.

 - Bake at 375 for 40-45 minutes.
-Serve hot on it's own, drizzled with caramel, or topped with vanilla ice cream.
+Serve hot on its own, drizzled with caramel, or topped with a scoop of vanilla ice cream.

-You may also like these recipes for fruit crisps:
+You may also like these recipes for other fabulous fruit crisps:

 ”At some point everyone must decide if they are a creator or a critic, a lover or a hater, a giver or a taker.”